yzengal/RoadNetwork-China-Province/README.md

-# RoadNetwork-China-Province
+# RoadNetwork-China-Provinces

-This repository stores the road networks of Chinese provinces from OpenStreetMap.
+This repository maintains the graphs (road networks) of Chinese provinces from OpenStreetMap.
+Please refer more details from [my homepage](https://yzengal.github.io/datasets/).